Is the Wavefunction Already an Object on Space?: Discussion

-Let us consider first how the pilot-wave theory is supposed to address the alleged problem of objects like chairs and tables not being localized in space.
+Let us consider first how the pilot-wave theory is supposed to address the problem of how objects like chairs and tables are localized in space.
 The claim is that the point-particles do this job naturally, since they are located in space.
-But it is not sufficient for the point-particles to be located in a configuration of positions in space that look like a chair -- the chair-configuration should remain a chair-configuration after a reasonable amount of time has passed, assuming nothing violent happens in the meantime.
-And since the point-particles are guided by the wavefunction, and since the probability of the point-particle configuration to be located at a certain set of positions is determined by the wavefunction's amplitude at the point in the configuration space corresponding to that set of positions, the wavefunction itself should retain a stable ``chair-like'' configuration.
-So, to solve the problem for point-particles, we should solve it first for the wavefunction itself, and the pilot-wave theory turns out to have the same problem attributed by these authors for instance to Everett's interpretation, which has to appeal to decoherence.
-In fact, Bohm realized this, and anticipated the necessity of decoherence for the pilot-wave theory \cite{Bohm52}.
+But it is not sufficient for the point-particles to be located in a configuration of positions in space that look like a chair---the chair configuration should remain a chair configuration after a reasonable amount of time has passed, assuming nothing violent happens in the meantime.
+And since the point-particles are guided by the wavefunction, and since the probability of the point-particle configuration being located at a certain set of positions is determined by the wavefunction's amplitude at the point in the configuration space corresponding to that set of positions, the wavefunction itself should retain a stable ``chair-like'' configuration.
+So, to solve the problem for point-particles, we should solve it first for the wavefunction itself, and the pilot-wave theory turns out to have the same problem, attributed by these authors, for instance, to Everett's interpretation, which has to appeal to decoherence.
+In fact, Bohm realized this, and anticipated the necessity of decoherence for the pilot-wave theory \citep{Bohm1952SuggestedInterpretationOfQuantumMechanicsInTermsOfHiddenVariables}.

-I the case of the GRWf interpretation, decoherence seems to be unnecessary.
+In the case of the GRWf interpretation, decoherence seems to be unnecessary.
 But the probability that the collapse localizes the wavefunction at a certain point in the configuration space, corresponding closely to a chair-like configuration of points in space, also depends on the wavefunction's amplitude at that point in the configuration space.
 To ensure that successive spontaneous localizations, and therefore ``flashes'', happen in such a way that the chair is stable, the wavefunction itself must be ``chair-like'', and the spontaneous collapse should be sharp, but not too sharp to sabotage this.
-Banning the wavefunction from the ontology of the GRW interpretation, and retaining only the flash ontology, does not change the need for the wavefunction to be ``chair-like''.
+Banning the wavefunction from the ontology of the GRW interpretation and retaining only the flash ontology does not change the need for the wavefunction to be ``chair-like''.

-In both the pilot-wave theory and in the GRWf interpretation, to make sure that the wavefunction governs properly the point particles or the flashes, one needs a way to interpret the wavefunction as an object on space, just like in Everett's and the GRW interpretations, regardless of the additional ingredients.